dd32/td-gh-ex/readme.txt

 CHANGELOG

+Version 1.0.2

+	* Replaced include() function call in search.php with get_template_part()
+	* Slight modification to the redirect URL in 404.php.

 Version 1.0.1

 	* Replaced include() function call with get_search_form() function call to get the search form
 	* Replaced hard-coded comment form with comment_form() function call
 	* Added missing post_class() in post <div> tag
 	* Removed "Comments are closed" message from posts and pages where commenting is disabled
+	* Updated language files

 Version 1.0